ml-smores/fast/README.md

 * fold COLUMN:
 By default, all values are 1.
-If you have the kind of data split where some records from a student-skill sequence is used for training and remaining used for testing, then in the test0.txt file, please put the records used for training with fold COLUMN value -1.
-See sample3.
+If you have the kind of data split where some beginning records from a student-skill sequence is used for training and remaining used for testing, then in the test0.txt file, please put the records used for training with fold COLUMN value -1.
+See files with prefix "FAST+item_split_seq".